 - Length of 79.1 inches

-- Smaller shaft width than men’s bars (25 mm)
+- Smaller shaft width than men’s bars (25 millimeters)

 - 2-inch wide rotating sleeves

-A women’s Olympic barbell follows the same principles as the men’s barbell, but the weight is lighter at 15 kilograms, and the bar is shorter as well.
-In addition to this, the women’s bar has a smaller diameter on the shaft (25 millimeters), making it easier to grip.
-Although anyone can use this type of bar, it’s marketed towards women because they typically have smaller hands.
-(Women’s bars can also be great for youth athletes as well.)
+A women’s Olympic barbell follows the same principles as the men’s barbell, but the weight is lighter at 15 kilograms, and the bar is shorter in length.
+In addition, the women’s bar has a smaller shaft diameter (25 millimeters), making it easier to grip.
+Although anyone can use this type of bar, it’s marketed toward women because they typically have smaller hands, according to studies1.
+Women’s bars can also be great for youth athletes, as well.
 The sleeves are also 2 inches, allowing for use with Olympic plates.

 One big change from the men’s bar is a lack of center knurling.
-The rest of the knurling is present and allows for a solid grip on the bar when lifting, necessary for a heavy clean.
-All Olympic barbells have high tensile strength, meaning they can absorb force from power movements pretty well, a must-have for weightlifting.
+The rest of the knurling patches are present and allow for a solid grip on the bar when lifting, which is necessary for heavier exercises like a clean.
+All Olympic barbells (men’s and women’s) have high tensile strength, too, meaning they can absorb force from power movements pretty well, a must-have for weightlifting.

 Training Bar